Tracking Real GDP Over Time

 Real GDP is important because it is highly correlated with other measures of economic activity, like employment and unemployment.
 When real GDP rises, so does employment.

 The most significant human problem associated with recessions (and their larger, uglier cousins, depressions) is that a slowdown in production means that firms need to lay off or fire some of the workers they have.
 Losing a job imposes painful financial and personal costs on workers, and often on their extended families as well.
-In addition, even those who keep their jobs are likely to find that wage raises are scanty at best—or they may even be asked to take pay cuts.
+In addition, even those who keep their jobs are likely to find that wage raises are scanty at best—they may even be asked to take pay cuts or work reduced hours.